kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 allow it to run unfettered on a hosting node.
 [Pod security policies](/docs/concepts/policy/pod-security-policy.md) can limit which users or service accounts can provide dangerous security context settings.

-In general most application workloads need limited access to host resources and so can run successfully as a root process (uid 0) without access to host information.
-However, given the privileges associated with the root user, it is always recommended that application containers be written to run as a non-root user, and that administrators that wish to prevent client applications from escaping their containers to use a restrictive pod security policy.
+Generally, most application workloads need limited access to host resources so they can successfully run as a root process (uid 0) without access to host information.
+However, considering the privileges associated with the root user, you should write application containers to run as a non-root user.
+Similarly, administrators who wish to prevent client applications from escaping their containers should use a restrictive pod security policy.

 ### Restricting network access